Which martial art should I do? Which school should I go to?

 At time of writing I am sixty-one, still training about four times a week, and loving it.
 I'm planning for at least another fifteen years.

 Getting really good will take a long time.

 Sometimes you feel like you are getting nowhere.
 Just keep turning up, that will change.
 I've sometimes felt like giving training a miss, but never regretted turning up and doing it.

 Some will progress faster than you, others slower.
 Don't compare yourself.
-The important thing is to be better today than you were before.
+The important thing is to be better today than you were the day before.

 You will have interruptions due to injuries, other priorities, and problems along the way.
 No one is judging or keeping score.
 Just train as best you can when you can.
 After a decade or so, the four or six week breaks you took for holidays or issues with the family, injuries, and work hassles will just appear as insignificant blips in your progress.

 Your family, close friends, health, and a good career are more important than martial arts.
 Priorities.

 If you aren't training with friends and aren't having fun, you probably aren't going to last.
 It is a long, challenging road, but it doesn't have to be all hard graft and gloom.
 Try to make your training enjoyable, and your training partners into friends.
 Treat it seriously, but don't miss opportunities to make it fun.
 Sometimes a smile or a friendly word is all it takes to lift a spirit.

 “Environment trumps will.”
 (Chris Haueter).